nasa/Foundation/docs/tutorial_steps/step_7.md

-# Tutorial Step 7: Software Bus Participation Basics
+# Tutorial Step 7: Software Bus Participation Basics (Classic Variant)

 Several of the examples prior to this one have demonstrated, in their own way, communication between software components.
 Although effective, they require a